jColeChanged/bowling/README.md

 ## Usage

-Assuming you have both lein and git installed you ca see the app with:
+Assuming you have both lein and git installed you can see the app with:

     git clone https://github.com/jColeChanged/bowling.git